starringjane/wordpress-fallback/README.md

 ## Usage

 Add the production URL to the settings.
-All unfound assets be fetched from the production environment.
+All unfound assets will be fetched from the production environment.

-Allow the plugin to download the assets for faster response times
+Allow the plugin to download the assets for faster response times.

 ## Contributors